Main Components of a UPS System

 In some cases, with the use of an External Maintenance Bypass, you can completely remove an older UPS and replace it with a brand new unit without losing power to the load.

-Other UPS Components:
+Other Parts of UPS Systems

 Depending on your specific UPS system, and its size and type, your system may include several other components.
 Your UPS system might include fans, capacitors, external maintenance bypass, or transient volt surge suppressors, for example.